datakurre/bfg-gae-buildout/README.txt

   Double check that you are using Python 2.5

 Page request gives `ImportError: foobar`.
-  Dependencies for `repoze.bfg` may have been updated.
+  Dependencies for `pyramid` may have been updated.
   Try to update `${wrapper:packages}` on `buildout.cfg` with missing packages and run buildout again.